georgesnape01/Portfolio/README.md

 # George's Portfolio

 Welcome to my portfolio!
 Below is a summary of all my projects and studies so far.

+Some projects are not available but feel free to get in touch if you have any questions about them.

 - [Post-MSc Projects](#post-msc-projects) - Projects focusing on problems after my MSc, Septmeber 2024.
 - [MSc Projects](#msc-projects) - Projects compelted during my MSc course, spanning September 2023 to September 2024.